HeliosLang/compiler/README.md

 ## Quick start examples

 ### 1. Vesting contract example
-The following DSL example is equivalent to the Plutus vesting contract from the Plutus playground (it is used to demonstrate syntax only, and shouldn't be used in production!):
+The following DSL example is equivalent to the Plutus vesting contract from the Plutus playground (demonstration of syntax only, shouldn't be used in production!):
 ```golang
 data VestingTranche {
     time   Time, // amount is available after time